Server-Eye/se-installer-cli/README.md

 Installs Server-Eye from the command line.
 This is a Powershell script.
 Powershell in version 3 or higher is recommended.

+Instructions on how to install the current Powershell can be found here: https://technet.microsoft.com/library/Hh847837.aspx

 ## Introduction
 This script will help to install Server-Eye on systems without a full UI or when a full interactive setup is not needed.
 Right now this script can download the current version of the client, install the client, setup an OCC-Connector and setup a Sensorhub.